+4. To stop the server, right-click the SpectrumTM Technology Platform icon in the Windows system tray (shown below) and select Stop SpectrumTM.

-- 4. Stop the Spectrum[TM] Technology Platform.
-To do this, open the Windows system tray and select Stop Spectrum[TM]. - 5.
-Install the unlock code: - a) Open the following file in a text editor:
+- 5. Stop SpectrumTM Technology Platform.
+To do this, change the working directory to the bin directory of where SpectrumTM Technology Platform is installed, then type the following command:

-<SpectrumLocation>\server\modules\addressglobal\conf\unlockcodes.txt
+- ./server.stop

+- 6. Install the unlock code:

+- a) Open the following file in a text editor:

+<SpectrumLocation>/server/modules/addressglobal/conf/unlockcodes.txt

 - b) Enter your unlock codes, one per line.

 - c) Save and close the file.

-- 6. Start Spectrum[TM] Technology Platform.
-To do this, right-click the Spectrum[TM] Technology Platform icon in the system tray and select Start Spectrum[TM].
+- 7. Start the SpectrumTM Technology Platform by changing the working directory to the bin directory of where SpectrumTM Technology Platform is installed, then type the following command:

+- ./server.start